On #MeToo, Americans More Divided By Party Than Gender

 Broken down by party, just over a third of Democrats say they're fuzzy on what harassment means, compared to two-thirds of Republicans.

-Eric Savignano, 49, a telecommunications engineer from Pennsylvania agrees that it's hard to define.
+Eric Savignano, 49, a telecommunications engineer from Pennsylvania, agrees that it's hard to define.
 But he takes issue with the way one of his clients has done it.

 "I have to sign a piece of paper that says I have to follow all these rules, [including] you can't look at a member of the opposite sex for more than three seconds," he says.
 "That doesn't make any sense to me!"